PagalBilla0701/Leaning/README.md

         return writer;
     }
 }
-5. Handle Insert and Update Operations
-The SQL query in the writer uses the MERGE INTO statement to handle both insert and update operations.
-We will ensure that during the first insert, d_creat and d_upd will contain the date on which the file was first loaded, and during updates, d_upd should change to the current date, while d_creat remains the same.

-6. Schedule the Batch Job
+4. Scheduling the Job
-Configure a scheduler to run the job every 10 minutes.
+Configure the scheduler to run the job every 10 minutes:

 java
 Copy code